yast/helper_scripts/github/maintenance_branch/README.md

 We build the base openSUSE Leap 15.5 image in this project.
-In theory we could use the official Leap 15.5 container here, but in the past there were some problems with that (less frequently rebuilds, sometimes in contained old package versions or the included packages changed over time).
+In theory we could use the official Leap 15.5 container here, but in the past there were some problems with that (less frequently rebuilds, sometimes in contained old package versions or the set of included packages changed over time).
 This ensures that the image is always up to date and that the content does not change (unless we change it explicitly).